 2. Recover your OneDrive files with File History

-In connection with our previous post on activating file history to recover files, did you know you could also use it to recover deleted files or retrieve old versions of files?
+Did you know you could also use it to recover deleted files or retrieve old versions of files?
 However, you have to activate File History to make this happen.
 When activated, it works well with your OneDrive folder.
 Just follow this simple tutorial to recover personal files with File History.

 How to do it: when you’re in the File History, right click on the file you want to restore, select “Restore to” and choose OneDrive folder or to its original OneDrive location.